autonomical1/ObsidianBackup/10th Grade/Language/Weekly News Project 10.2.22.md

 Date Printed: 10/2/22

 # Summary
 Consumers spent more money this August even though inflation is high.
+However,